 And again, it gets back to the comments earlier, don't suffer in silence.
 If you have pain, go see your physician and get it checked out, because there's probably something that can be done.

 So let's talk a little bit about fertility, because I know that's very important for people that struggle both with fibroids and endometriosis.
-And Dr. Laveaux, I want to start with you on this one, because it's one of the things that Glenna talked about a little bit was, she wanted to preserve her ability to have a child, potentially, someday.
+And Dr. Laveaux, I want to start with you on this one, because it's one of the things that our patient talked about a little bit was, she wanted to preserve her ability to have a child, potentially, someday.
 So how does this impact that, and what can be done?

 So the role that fibroids play in pregnancy has kind of — over the years, we're learning more and more.
 We know a couple of things.
 And I'll start from just even getting pregnant and fertility.
 There are many women who have fibroids who get pregnant, and have a normal pregnancy, and do fine.

 However, there's also a subset of women who struggle with infertility and are found to have fibroids.
 So we know that there's an association between fibroids and fertility.
 But we don't think of it as a cause of infertility.